 Project vs. process

-Process is a set of related activities with certain sequence, constantly repeating and changing the inputs to get desired results.
-For example, the process is employee recruiting for a newly established company department.
-The project, on the other hand, is only a one-off affair, such is, in our example - the establishment of this department.
+Process is a set of related activities with a certain sequence where inputs are constantly repeating and changing in order to get desired results.
+For example, we might think of the process of employee recruiting for a newly established company department.
+A project, on the other hand, is only a one-off affair - in our example, this would be the establishment of the department itself.

-The process can be linear - each task is followed by another one and so on, until the goal is achieved.
-But the process can be also complicated - starts with one simple task and then it's branching into a set of activities that can be performed simultaneously by more than one worker and finally converging again into one final goal.
+A process can also be linear - each task is followed by another one and so on, until the goal is achieved, or it can be more complicated - one simple task branches into a set of activities that can be performed simultaneously by more than one worker, finally converging again into one final goal.

 Each process has its inputs (people, materials, activities,...) and in the end it generates outputs, which are often the input of the next follow-up process.

 But what is the process good for, in a company?
 There are several reasons for process management: